25 Snow Day Trips Near Sydney You Can Do For Free

 Distance: 150 km

-Highlights: Located near Oberon, Shooters Hill is one of the highest points in the Central Tablelands and sees snow during winter.
+Highlights: Located near Oberon – Shooters Hill is one of the more reliable places in the Central Tablelands to see snow during winter.

 7. Mount Bindo